V-ManishBIT130/BIT-ISE-Time-Table-Generator/Dcumentations/FRONTEND_CACHE_AND_STATE_FIX.md

-# Frontend Cache and State Management Fix - November 12, 2025
+# Frontend Cache and State Management Fix

+**Last Updated:** December 30, 2025

 ## 📋 Overview

-This document consolidates all frontend cache invalidation and state management fixes implemented to resolve room availability display issues in the Timetable Editor.
-The fixes transform the user experience from a 5-step manual process to instant, real-time updates.
+This document consolidates all frontend cache invalidation, state management, and automatic persistence fixes implemented to resolve room availability display issues and eliminate manual save operations in the Timetable Editor.
+The fixes transform the user experience from a five-step manual process requiring explicit saves to instant, real-time updates with automatic database synchronization.

 ---